-Together with Cannabidiol (CBD) and Tetrahydrocannabinol (THC), scientists have begun to show a growing interest in terpenes.
+Terpens together with Cannabidiol (CBD) and Tetrahydrocannabinol (THC) making a big Bazz, scientists have begun to show a growing interest in their research.
 The understanding of terpenes opens up new levels of research on the effects of marijuana or cannabis, which translates into new research opportunities for growers and seed banks.
-In addition, we could soon begin to predict the particular effect of a plant from its aroma.
-The following is a general introduction to these wonderful substances that give aromas and flavor to your plants and extracts, and offer unique medicinal properties.

 What Are Terpenes?

 Terpenes are biomolecules made up of multiples of the isoprene unit (also known as isoprenoids\terpenoid) and can be linear, cyclic, or both.
 When terpenes are modified with specific reactions that lead to the formation of functional groups that have atoms other than carbon, such as hydroxyl groups, carbonyls or that have nitrogen, are called terpenes.

 Terpenes are produced by several plants, especially conifers, and are the main ingredients of essential oils and resins, mixtures of substances that give each flower or plant a very characteristic smell.
 Plants produce terpene molecules in their resin, for the purpose of deterring predators and attracting the attention of pollinators.
 Aromatherapy uses terpenes for the therapeutic goal of regulating temperament, solving sleep problems, improving overall health and much more.

 Terpenes and terpenoids are terms used interchangeably.The only difference between terpenes and terpenoids is that terpenes are considered organic hydrocarbons.
 Terpenoids have additional atoms that have experienced oxidation.
 This happens when cannabis has been cured and dried.
 You can think of terpenes as “wet”, while terpenoids are “dried out”.